 We have developed our own method of training called Choice TrainingTM.
-Choice training uses LIMA principals.
+Choice training uses LIMA principles.
 LIMA stands for

 Least Invasive, Minimally Aversive methods.